kanidm/kanidm/book/src/support.md

 ### Python module

-The python module will typically trail changes in functionality of the core Rust code, and will be developed as we it for our own needs - please feel free to add functionality or improvements, or [ask for them in a Github issue](http://github.com/kanidm/kanidm/issues/new/choose)!
+The Python module will typically trail changes in functionality of the core Rust code, and has been developed as we have needed it - please feel free to add functionality or improvements, or [ask for them in a Github issue](http://github.com/kanidm/kanidm/issues/new/choose)!

 All code changes will include full type-casting wherever possible.